 The script of “The Neutral Zone” merely called for a “Romulan cruiser,” but — coming on the heels of the disappointing introduction of the Ferengi — the makers of Star Trek: The Next Generation wanted to make a strong impression with the return of the Romulans.
 Their new Warbird had to look menacing.

-Andrew Probert, who was about to leave the show after its first season, told Trek Brasilis in 2001 that his starting point for the Warbird (the name “D’deridex class” wasn’t mentioned until “Tin Man”) were the Romulan Bird of Prey and Klingon/Romulan D7 battle cruiser from The Original Series.
+Andrew Probert, who was about to leave the show after one season, told Trek Brasilis in 2001 that his starting point for the Warbird (the name “D’deridex class” wasn’t mentioned until “Tin Man”) were the Romulan Bird of Prey and Klingon/Romulan D7 battle cruiser from The Original Series.

 I started with bird and bird wing shapes.
 And eventually came to a design similar to what is on the screen.

 Probert proposed a vertical configuration to create a contrast with the horizontal Enterprise, but this idea was rejected.
 Probert had a chance to revisit this design for the 2011 Ships of the Line calendar.

 Tilting his sketches a quarter gave Probert something close to the final design.
 He considered giving the Warbird only a top wing, and leaving the bottom open, but was happier with a closed loop.

 There needed to be open space between the nacelles, he explained.
 Gene Roddenberry had dictated that every starship had two nacelles, from which Probert deduced that nacelles worked in pairs (hence the Stargazer got four) and needed to be able to reach each other to create a warp field.